scalyr/scalyr-grafana-datasource-plugin/README.md

 ## Getting started

+### Installing with grafana-cli

+1. To install the stable version of the plugin using grafana-cli, run the following command:

+    ```bash
+    grafana-cli --pluginUrl https://github.com/scalyr/scalyr-grafana-datasource-plugin/releases/download/2.3.0/scalyr_grafana_plugin_86aaa50.zip plugins install scalyr-datasource
+    ```

+2. Adding plugins requires a restart of your grafana server.

+    For init.d based services you can use the command:

+    ```bash
+    sudo service grafana-server restart
+    ```

+    For systemd based services you can use the following:

+    ```bash
+    systemctl restart grafana-server
+    ```

+If you require the development version, use the manual installation instructions.

+### Installing manually

 1. If you want a stable version of plugin, download the desired version from [github releases](https://github.com/scalyr/scalyr-grafana-datasource-plugin/releases).
 If you want the `development` version of the plugin,